 Step 2: Identify and Assess Risk in the Supply Chain

 Because of our size, the complexity of our products, the fact that many of our suppliers are small and unsophisticated, and the depth, breadth, and constant evolution of our supply chain, it is difficult to identify actors upstream from our direct suppliers.
 We rely on these suppliers to provide us with information about the source of any conflict minerals contained in the components supplied to us.
 Moreover, many of our direct and indirect suppliers are similarly reliant upon information provided by their suppliers.
-Since this was only our second year of compliance, we continued to implement a risk-based approach that focused on our most significant suppliers in 2017.
+Since this was only our fourth year of compliance, we continued to implement a risk-based approach that focused on our most significant suppliers in 2019, which is substantially unchanged from prior years.
 As our program matures, we will continue to broaden our program to include all relevant suppliers.